Book Project: How Development Feels

 When Science Met Race

 As part of my commitment to social change, I make documentary films that help make politically relevant scholarship accessible to broader audiences.
-For example, I am currently co-directing a documentary film on the history of scientific racism through a critical re-excavation of the Morton Skull Collection, one of the largest collections of skulls in the United States that became the basis for racial categorization.
+For example, I co-directed a documentary film on the history of scientific racism through a critical re-excavation of the Morton Skull Collection, one of the largest collections of skulls in the United States that became the basis for racial categorization.
 Recent events in the United States– Ferguson, Baltimore, and Charleston – have all re-generated scientistic conversations about the validity of race as a basis for public policy in education, health care, and the criminal justice system.
 In order to challenge some of these incorrect but popularly circulating views, the University of Pennsylvania proposed five public classrooms intended to build a safe space to inclusively interrogate the science of racist thinking.
 This documentary emerged out of this larger project to make questions of race and science accessible to a general public, with filmic content that could be easily digestible by students from late middle school onwards.
 The film also seeks to complicate the black/white binary, re-framing racial construction as a complex global phenomena embedded in post/settler colonial histories, ongoing imperial wars, and capitalist moral economies.

 camra is an interdisciplinary collective of researchers and educators committed to participatory, experimental media-making.
 We engage in projects and workshops that use multimodal representation to push knowledge production in new directions.
 We develop productive partnerships with community organizations and scholars.
 We organize supportive spaces for creating and showcasing new work, such as our annual Screening Scholarship Media Festival.
 And we critically examine how technology is changing teaching and learning in higher education.